 Council Member Maria del Carmen Arroyo

-On a drizzly, grey day in October, five stalwart souls stood across from the majestic Yankee Stadium.
-The group included visitors Sabine and Adrian from Germany, as well as Greeter Cindy.
+On a drizzly, gray day in October, five stalwart souls stood across from the majestic Yankee Stadium.
+The group included visitors Sabine and Adrian from Germany, as well as Greeter Cindy Riley.

-As we huddled under our umbrellas, little did we know that sunshine would soon appear – in the form of Councilwoman Arroyo – who couldn’t have been warmer or more gracious.
+As they huddled under their umbrellas, little did they know that sunshine would soon appear – in the form of Council Member Arroyo, who couldn’t have been warmer or more gracious.

 The stadium and parkland took three years to construct, but it was worth the wait.
-The park is expansive and beautiful – with well-designed playgrounds for children and areas for skate-boarders and roller-bladders.
-Along the borders of the park, we saw historic plaques about the old stadium, concerts, and even the Pope!
-The lights come out at night, making it a luminous wonderland.
+The park is expansive and beautiful – with well-designed playgrounds for children and areas for skateboarders and inline skaters.
+Along the borders of the park, they saw historic plaques about the old stadium, concerts, and even the Pope!
+The lights come on at night, making it a luminous wonderland.

-When the new stadium opened in 2009, the councilwoman was thrilled to take a picture with Yogi Berra.
+When the new stadium opened in 2009, the Council Member was thrilled to have her picture taken with Yogi Berra.